aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/features/_index.md

 - Optimization of recognition engine variables
 - Data loading and saving to a stream or a file
 - Label printing
-- Support for complex barcodes (i.e. Swiss QR Code and Royal Mail )
+- Support for complex barcodes (i.e. Swiss QR Code and Royal Mail Mailmark)
 - JSP, Servlet support

 ## **Barcode Recognition**